 [vs. 5] If you approach the house of the Lord as above —

 •• “In the day of trouble He will keep [you] safe.”

 •• “...safe in His dwelling” — there is a corporate safety and strength in the congregation of the Lord.

 •• “He will hide [you] in the shelter of His tabernacle” — that hints at a closeness to His presence ... “hidden” under His wings (Ps.
 91).

-• Again, “shelter [in] His tabernacle.”
-The church is a place of safety, of security, of well-being.
+- • Again, “shelter [in] His tabernacle.”
+The New Testament counterpart, the church, is a place of safety, of security, of well-being.